Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - Not for small wrist people

-The water resistance is up to 200m (660ft), maybe I don’t need to explain this number to you anymore.
-It’s ideal for an outdoor watch!
+The water resistance is up to 200m (660ft).
+Maybe I don’t need to explain this number to you anymore.
+It’s ideal for an outdoor watch.

 Is it for you?

-Best Ana-Digi Solar Watch
+Best Ana-Digi Solar Watches

 Casio G-Shock (G-Steel) GSTS110-1A